aasheruddin/Avenger-Sorting/README.md

 ## File Descriptions

 ### **A1 (array).java**
--**Description**: Implements tracking of Avengers using an `ArrayList` -**Features**:
+- **Description**: Implements tracking of Avengers using an `ArrayList`
+- **Features**:
-  -Uses an ArrayList to store Avengers in the order they appear -Uses sorting with comparators for:
+  - Uses an ArrayList to store Avengers in the order they appear
+  - Uses sorting with comparators for:
     - Mention frequency (descending).
     - Performer mention frequency (descending).
     - Alphabetical order.